Denver Summit FC: Stadium

 The team plans to build its own 14,500-seat soccer-specific stadium at Santa Fe Yards in Denver's Baker neighborhood, which would be completed in 2028.
+In July 2026, the team announced delays may push the opening "closer to the opening of the 2029 season".

 In March 2025, the team announced plans to build a temporary stadium at Potomac Street and Fremont Avenue in Centennial that would be used for their first two seasons.
 It would have 12,000 seats for use by the NWSL team before it is downsized into a 4,000-seat venue for school sports.
 The stadium would be on the grounds of the permanent training facilities in Centennial, which are planned to include eight soccer fields on 43 acre, with $25 million in financing primarily provided by the Cherry Creek School District.
 The training center would be adjacent to the team headquarters and training facilities of the Denver Broncos.
 The home of the Colorado Rapids, Dick's Sporting Goods Park in Commerce City, was ruled out of serious consideration early in the process.

-In November, 2025, the team announced they are considering alternative locations for the stadium outside of the city of Denver amid delays in the approval of the stadium's public funding.
+In November 2025, the team announced they were considering alternative locations for the stadium outside of the city of Denver amid delays in the approval of the stadium's public funding.

+Following the resolution of funding and zoning hurdles in December 2025, Denver Summit FC shifted focus to operational logistics for the inaugural 2026 season.
+The club announced it would execute a "three-stadium journey" while its permanent facilities remain under development.